lucabtz/media-renamer/README.md

 - `tv_regex`: if the filename matches any of these regexes, the file is considered a TV Show.
 The default regex matches `Show Name S01E01`
 - `movie_regex`: if the filename matches any of these regexes and does not match any TV Show regex the file is considered a movie.
 The default regex matches `Move Name 2025`
 - `replacements`: replacements to be applied before the regexes are matched.
 The default replacement allows matching  `Show.Name.S01E01` and  `Show Name S01E01` with the same regex.
+- `ignored_dirs`: directories names that should be ignored while traversing the directory tree.

 # Installation
 You need to have `cargo` installed, then